 With 8,171 acres of terrain, Whistler and Blackcomb are two mountains with attitude -- so much attitude that they're like the Shawn Michaels and Kevin Nash of ski hills.
 From hundreds of trails and more than a dozen bowls, to six terrain parks and some sweet, sprawling backcountry, you could spend a week at the largest resort in North America without revisiting the same run twice.
 And much like the mountain, Whistler Village is an easy place to get your post-ski on -- there're enough bars, restos, and brew pubs to keep you from Groundhog Day-ing.

-The Whistler Blackcomb season usually begins in late November and runs through mid- to late-April.
-If you enjoy incredible Spring skiing, live tunes, and watching some of the world's best compete, though, put April 11th on the calendar -- that's when the World Ski and Snowboard Festival
+When to go: The Whistler Blackcomb season usually begins in late November and runs through mid- to late-April.
+If you enjoy incredible Spring skiing, live tunes, and watching some of the world's best compete, though, put April 11th on the calendar -- that's when the World Ski and Snowboard Festival kicks off.

 Three runs not to miss: